 The optional Gravity Ballast System is an electronically controlled ballast system that can be operated from the driver's seat.
-The Gravity system is available in a 1, 2 or 3 position system.
-The switch panel to the 2 and 3 position systems is located directlybelow the shifter mechanism, and the 1 position system is operated from a switch on the dash.
+The Gravity system is available in a 1 or 3 position system.
+The switch panel to the 3 position system is located directly below the shifter mechanism, and the 1 position system is operated from a switch on the dash.
 Each switch allows independent filling and draining of each ballast container by simply hitting the fill or drain switch.
 If the system fails to fill or drain, you may check the resettable breaker on the switch panel, or the separate ballast fuse block located under the dash area.
 The ballast bags or tanks can be found in the front ski locker, under the rear seat, or in the rear v-drive storage areas depending on the the model and ballast system.